-Find all your fun activities on our Learning Opportunities webpage.
+Find other fun activities on our Learning Opportunities webpage.

 Cleveland Metropolitan School District students come in all ages, shapes, sizes, backgrounds and ethnicities.